 Have a good explore of the surrounding area.
 This will help you understand the landscape setting of the rock art, and locate other monuments and features that might be linked to the rock art in some way.
 You may even find some unrecorded rock art!

 Your preliminary visit will also allow you to assess whether any panels need cleaning before you record them so that you can come prepared to do this on your next visit.

 You can make a quick record of rock art in the field with a notebook, GPS reference, and some photographs to help you or others identify the panel again.
-To make a detailed record, you can either use our paper recording form or the digital version on this website.
-The digital version will only work if you have an internet connection.
-If you are using paper forms, you will need to print these out, or ask us to send you some copies.
+To make a detailed record, you might find it helpful to download and use our paper recording form.

 It may be a good idea to re-read our guidance notes on using the rock art recording form before setting out, and perhaps taking them with you, particularly if you are still new to the recording methods.

 Finally, and most important of all, ensure that you work safely.
 It is always best to go with at least one other person, and to do a risk assessment before you go using our Risk Assessment form.
 Mobile phones don’t always work in some parts of Scotland, so make sure that someone knows where you’ll be, in case of emergency.
 Take a map, appropriate clothing, emergency foil blanket, enough food and drink, a First Aid pouch, whistle, and small torch (also useful for replicating low-angle sunlight to highlight rock-art motifs!).
 Make sure you let people know when you are back safely.

 A good way to start recording rock art is by visiting carved rocks that are already known, and exploring the surrounding area.
 Usually, the panels are not isolated and you have a good chance of finding other carvings by looking at other rocks in the vicinity of the carved panels.